 The minimum share capital of an AS is presently NOK 30 000 (around Euro 3 000).

 - The AS must elect a board of directors of at least one member.
-Only individuals can act as board members and at least 50% of the members must be resident if the EEA/EU;
+Only individuals can act as board members and at least 50% of the members must be resident in the EEA/EU or the UK;

 - The AS must have a set of by-laws;